Njack-IITP/The-Ultimate-Guide/Interview_Preparation/dynamic_programming.md

 3. [Finding Minimum-Cost Path in a 2-D Matrix](https://www.geeksforgeeks.org/min-cost-path-dp-6/)
 4. [Rod Cutting](https://www.geeksforgeeks.org/cutting-a-rod-dp-13/)

-<b> Finding the number of ways to reach from a starting position to an ending position travelling in specified directions only and other interesting problems in<b> [hackerearth](https://www.hackerearth.com/practice/algorithms/dynamic-programming/2-dimensional/tutorial/)
+<b> Finding the number of ways to reach from a starting position to an ending position travelling in specified directions only and other interesting problems in</b> [hackerearth](https://www.hackerearth.com/practice/algorithms/dynamic-programming/2-dimensional/tutorial/)